-As part of NOW, Anya Gallacio's 'Red on Green', an installation of 10,000 red roses which wilt and decay over time, is stimulating visitors' senses this summer at the Scottish National Gallery of Modern Art.
-To celebrate the stunning display, we explore the significance of the rose within some works from our own collection.
+Anya Gallacio's 'Red on Green', an installation of 10,000 red roses which wilt and decay over time, stimulated visitors' senses in 2019 at the Scottish National Gallery of Modern Art.
+This blog explores the significance of the rose within some works from our own collection.

 In art, literature and culture, roses have long been regarded as symbols, of romance in particular.
 This connection is thought to originate from Egypt, where Cleopatra famously carpeted the floor of her boudoir with mounds of rose petals to seduce Mark Antony.
 The ancient Greeks and Romans associated the rose with the goddess of love, Aphrodite or Venus.